lobocv/simplerr/README.md

 - Apply an error code to any error.
 Choose from a list of standard codes or [register](https://pkg.go.dev/github.com/lobocv/simplerr#Registry) your own.
 - Automatically translate `simplerr` (including custom codes) error codes to other standardized codes such as `HTTP/gRPC` via middleware.
-- Attach key-value pairs to errors that can be used with structured loggers.
+- Attach key-value pairs to errors
+- Easily log key-value information from errors in structured loggers (slog)
 - Attach and check for custom attributes similar to the `context` package.
 - Automatically capture stack traces at the point the error is raised.
 - Mark errors as [`silent`](https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.Silence) so they can be skipped by logging middleware.